abdullahsajidali/FastPHPFramework/README.md

 ## Intro

-This is a blueprint of FastPHPFramework.
+This is a blueprint of FPF.
-Its purpose is rapid php development and its also a good starting point to understand MCV.
+Its purpose is rapid php development and its also a nice starting point to understand MCV.

-This version contains
+This version contains only the nessary stuff:

-1 URL Routing
+1. URL Routing
-2 MVC
+2. MVC
-3 Template engine
+3. Template engine
-4 PHPMailer
+4. PHPMailer

+Other versions of FPF contain already an authentication layer (with FB), Mailchimp, PDF Generation, Payment Providers and much more.
+We are still looking for a nice way, how we can plug in play such function easyly and provide it to you as installation package.

-## Example define model
+## Model

-This model should reflect your DB Table, notice that id must be a auto_increment in MySQL or serial in Postgres.
+The model reflect your DB table.
+Please note that the primary, id in this case must be a auto_increment in MySQL or serial in Postgres.
+Of cause you can extend this model with your own Queries, but note, with this in place, you have already basic CRUD (Create, Read, Update, Delete)  methods on you table.

 ```
 <?php